-*Trades of Hope is excited to celebrate this update from our Artisan partners in North Asia about Li Ya:
+*Trades of Hope is excited to celebrate this update from our Artisan partners in East Asia about Li Ya:

 Li Ya has excelled in our vocational training program this last semester.
 She received a certificate in math, literacy and computers!
 Her work ethic, positive attitude, and willingness to help others has not gone unnoticed.
 This semester she has been appointed to be a Class Leader for one of the literacy classes.
 In the past she was very afraid of public speaking, but today she takes initiative in her classes, shares during team building activities, and isn’t afraid to lead others.

-Trades of Hope is Fashion as a Force for Good for Sex Trafficking Survivors in North Asia
+Trades of Hope is Fashion as a Force for Good for Sex Trafficking Survivors in East Asia

 Click on each photo below to discover more about our Artisan partners and products in EAST ASIA.